 You’re so selfish!
 Don’t you even care about this baby?

 If you, your partner, or a loved one, is experiencing uncomfortable or frightening feelings during pregnancy or after birth, such as anxiety and depression, Postpartum OCD, or Postpartum post traumatic stress, please do not hesitate to reach out to us with questions or for consultation.
+We know how to help!

 In an emergency or life-threatening situation, please use the following resources.